Healthy Homes Assessment Whitby

 Callum

-What time should I need to be in compliance with my Healthy Homes Standards?
+When should I need to meet my Healthy Homes Standards?

 Whitby Healthy Homes Compliance Timeframes

-• A Healthy Homes Statement of Intent to Comply An Insulation Statement as well as an Insurance Statement should be included in any renewal, new or amended tenancy agreement.
+• A Healthy Homes Statement of Intent to Comply as well as an Insulation Statement, and an Insurance Statement must be included in any new, renewed or altered tenancy contract.

-Starting 1 July 2021
+From 1 July 2021

-Starting 1 July 2023
+From 1 July 2023

-• All households let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All households that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.

-Beginning 1 July 2024
+From 1 July 2024

-• All rentals houses have to meet the Healthy Homes Standard regardless of the time of the first day of tenancy.
+• All rentals houses have to meet the Healthy Homes Standard regardless of when the tenancy first began.

 Unreasonable Gaps & Holes